Are you a Fiduciary?

 There are many reasons to work with us:

-- You need someone to take out the emotional part of investment decisions
+- You need someone to provide objectivity, to take out the emotional part of investing & other financial analysis.

 What is the typical process for a new client?